v2krishna/Election_Analysis/README.md

    - Raymon Anthony Doane received 3.1% of the vote and 11,606 number of votes

 - The winner of the election was:
-    --Diana DeGette, who received 73.8% of the vote and 272,892 number of votes
+    - Diana DeGette, who received 73.8% of the vote and 272,892 number of votes